Ellen White Investigation

 Mrs. White claims that slaves who were kept "in ignorance" will be allowed to rest in their graves as if they never existed while their masters would "come up in the second resurrection, and suffer the second, most awful death."3 Is it true that some slaves were kept in such ignorance that God cannot even judge them?

-Theological Evaluation
+Biblical Evaluation

 Scripture teaches that God "shows no partiality" (Acts 10:34) and that all who turn to Him—regardless of circumstance—may be saved (Rev. 7:9; Rom.
 10:13).
-Ellen's claim implies that God is unable to save someone because of their ignorance even though their ignorance was no fault of their own.
+Mrs. White's claim implies that God is unable to save someone because of their ignorance even though their ignorance was no fault of their own.
 This is the opposite of the biblical picture of God, who judges people according to the light they have, not according to the light withheld from them (Romans 2:12–16; Luke 12:47–48).

 Because that which may be known of God is manifest in them; for God hath showed it unto them.
 For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse (Romans 1:19,20).